A major development in DFT during the mid-2000s was the recognition that, first

 and

-The coefficients and are parametrized to match cationic static polarzizabilies and TD-DFT derived molecular dispersion coefficients, respectively.
+The coefficients a and b are parametrized to match cationic static polarzizabilies and TD-DFT derived molecular dispersion coefficients, respectively.

 DFT_D4_S6